-This CEMP will provide the framework for the management of environmental impacts relating to Precincts 3, 4, 5 and Part Precinct 6, and the associated Western Borrow Area and Precinct 11 borrow site of Aura.
+This CEMP will provide the framework for the management of environmental impacts relating to the associated precincts, and Western Borrow Area.
 This CEMP will ensure that the Proponents obligations under the EPBC Act 1999 (EPBC ref 2011/5987) are achieved.

-The objectives of this CEMP and references to the relevant sections for furthers details are outlined within.
+The objectives of this CEMP and references to the relevant sections for further details are outlined within Table 1-2 below.